-The most notable recent changes to the BaP inventory include significantly reduced emissions from some industrial sources and smaller road transport emissions.
+The most notable trends in the BaP inventory include significantly reduced emissions from some industrial sources and road transport emissions.
 Further details can be found in Coleman et al (2001).
 Increased measurement of PAHs by both industry and regulators, particularly in the aluminium sector, has allowed improvements in the precision of the emission estimates.
-The uncertainties associated with the emissions estimates of PAHs are very high, and are considered in Section 5.3.
+However uncertainties associated with the emissions estimates of PAHs are still very high, and are considered in Section 5.3.